Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

   <img src="ref_output/Q22_an_orange_golden_bull.png" alt="Orange bull" width="45%"/>
 </p>

-> <g>**Submission**</g>: On your webpage, show the gif of the final textured mesh given two different text prompts.
-You should be able to vary the color and texture pattern using diffent text prompts.

 ## 2.3 NeRF Optimization
 In Q2.2, the geometry of the mesh is fixed and we only optimize the color texture.
 Now we are generalizing the 3D representation from a mesh to a NeRF model, where both the geometry and the color are learnable.